vippsas/vipps-login-api/vipps-login-recurring-howitworks.md

 ## 2. Login with Vipps

 The user logs in with Vipps on the merchant’s site.
-If the user is remembered in browser the login will be completed directly in the browser.
-If not the user will be taken to the app to authenticate.
+If the user is remembered in browser, the login will be completed directly in the browser.
+If not, the user will be taken to the app to authenticate.

 ![Login with Vipps](images/login-recurring-step2-v2.svg)